Streptocarpus: Flower anatomy

 Streptocarpus flowers are five-lobed, salverform, zygomorphic tubes.
 The diagram at the right shows a labelled drawing of a vertical cross-section along the length of a Streptocarpus flower.

 It is important to note that the two anthers (each arising from one filament on each side of the flower), are loosely joined together.
 As the anthers mature, they open slightly and act like a pepper shaker, which means that not all the pollen is released at once.

 Streptocarpus flowers have evolved to be pollinated by birds, long-tongued flies, butterflies and probably long-tongued moths and bees.
 Although almost any small insect, animal, or breeze could potentially pollinate Streptocarpus.
 Streptocarpus flowers often have nectar guidelines that guide would-be pollinators to the nectar (and anthers and stigmas).
 Self-pollination is also common.

 Species

-About 155 species of Streptocarpus are currently recognized, the first to be described being Streptocarpus rexii.
+184 species of Streptocarpus are currently recognized.
+Streptocarpus rexii is the first species described.

 A complete list of the species and their synonyms can be found at the Smithsonian's World Checklist of Gesneriaceae.

 A list of selected species from representative locales follows: